 The negotiations ended with the Treaty of Zaragoza, which in general terms handed Portugal colonial rights over the Asian mainland, while Spain was given access to islands in the Pacific.

 William Cronan was born in Burlington, Vermont in 1838.
-At the age of 22 he enlisted in the Union Army as a lieutenant and quickly rose to the rank of captain.
-By early 1862 he was a company commander in the 7th Vermont Infantry.
+At the age of 22, Cronan enlisted in the Union Army as a lieutenant and quickly rose to the rank of captain.
+By early 1862, he was a company commander in the 7th Vermont Infantry.
 Cronan’s regiment was deployed to Louisiana and saw action in the Battle of Baton Rouge (August 1862).
 Cronan had been a good organiser but combat seemed to bring out the worst in him.
-He was sent for court martial for having quarrelled with superior officers, saying of one:
+He was sent for court-martial for having quarrelled with superior officers, saying of one:

 “The colonel can kiss my royal majestic brown military touch-hole.”

 Captain Cronan was formally reprimanded but continued to serve.
-He later returned home to be honorably discharged.
+He later returned home to be honourably discharged.
 According to an obituary in Vermont, he died in August 1910.